luv003/chessengine/README.md

 # chessengine
-simple chess engine using minimax it search moves for depth 5
+simple chess engine using minimax. it search moves for depth 5